 We got an ERC starting grant to work on QUNNECT: A Fiber Optic Transceiver for Superconducting Qubits.

-Many researchers in basic science and large IT companies are convinced that superconducting quantum processors will soon help solve complex problems faster, improve optimization and simulation, and boost the progress in artificial intelligence.
+Many researchers are convinced that superconducting quantum processors will soon help solve complex problems faster, improve optimization and simulation, and boost the progress in artificial intelligence.
 A worldwide quantum web is the next logical step.
 It would not only improve communication security, it represents the key to unlock the full potential of the new quantum-computing paradigm.